ITA-Solar/Dispatch-Bifrost-CI-reports/docs/weekly.md

-# Weekly test suite results
+# Weekly test suite results -- This page is under construction

+Note that the results shown here are not yet corresponding the test suite that runs weekly

 Here are the results from the weekly run associated with Dispatch-Bifrost